 Lately it seems ‘canonical’ has a bad rep. The truth is, one-size-fits-all rarely fits anyone — but when it comes to enterprise service building, there are huge benefits to the ability to reuse, refine, or extend a great thing that’s already been built.

-This week, we had a chat with our Chief Customer Officer, Brian Otten, to see what he had to say about canonical, information models, and domain-driven design.
+This week, we had a chat with API expert Brian Otten, to see what he had to say about canonical, information models, and domain-driven design.

 Why has there been adversity to “canonical”?

 Brian: It’s viewed as rigid, use as-is, hard to make changes, hard to do impact-analysis of changes.
 So if I change things in the model, am I going to break things all over the place?
 It goes back to principles of service-design, or API design — You don’t want to introduce breaking changes, or changes that are not backwards-compatible.